 As described above, we are a party to employment agreements with each of the named executive officers, all of which were entered into prior to December 31, 2010.
 Under these employment agreements, if we terminate the executive's employment without Cause (as defined below), or if the executive were to terminate his employment due to a Material Breach (as defined below) by us, the executive would be entitled to receive severance benefits consisting of base salary continuation.
 Under such circumstances, Mr. Janik would be entitled to 24 months of his base salary, and each of Messrs.
 McCormick, Adamson and Hagelin would be entitled to 12 months of his base salary, in each case paid monthly.
-Any unvested stock options scheduled to vest at the next applicable vesting date would vest pro-rata according to the number of months the executive was employed during the relevant vesting period.
-We would also continue each executive's benefits for one year at the executive's election and cost.
+Any unvested stock options scheduled to vest at the next applicable vesting date would vest pro-rata according to the number of months the executive's election and cost.
 Additionally, Mr. Janik would also have been entitled to receive a pro-rated portion of his annual performance bonus for the year of termination.
 Severance payments would generally be subject to the executive's compliance with certain non-competition, non-solicitation and confidentiality covenants (described in more detail below) during the period severance payments are being made.